top of page

 What is the most American thing you can think of?
 Is it Ohio?
 Health insurance?
 A cowboy prospecting for oil on the moon?

-All are good answers, but in my opinion, it is the hamburger which wins the title of the most American of all creations.
-Its not just about being the national dish; its about symbology.
+All good answers, but in my opinion, its the humble hamburger.
+Its not just about being the national dish.
+Its in the symbology.

-In appearance, Asheville is anything but plain, yet it embodies the American spirit of variety better than any city of its size.
+Asheville is anything but plain, yet it embodies variety better than any city of its size.
 Yet with variety comes confusion, and it certainly complicates such matters as deciding what’s for lunch.
-To that end, I invite you to read on, and educate yourself concerning the best burgers while on vacation in Asheville, where to find them, how best to eat them, and how they vary from the competition.
+To that end, I invite you to read on, and educate yourself concerning the best burgers while on vacation in Asheville, and where to find them.

-To start off, I’d like to introduce a restaurant that may not provide the most artisanal burgers in Asheville, but absolutely nails one of the most important tasks of a good eatery.
+To start off, I’d like to introduce a restaurant that nails one of the most important tasks of a good burger joint: customization.

-That right there is the power of variety, and its why—with a little ingenuity—one could find the best burger in Asheville hidden within Burgerworx’s menu.
+That right there is the power of variety, and its why—with a little ingenuity—one could not only find but fabricate the best burger in Asheville right here.

-Despite being a national chain, Farm Burger’s name might as well read “Asheville Burger.”
+Despite being a national chain, Farm Burger’s marquee might as well read “Asheville Burger.”

-For this reason, Farm Burger warrants consideration for the title of the best burger in Asheville, in terms of responsibly sourced ingredients if nothing else.
-Speaking of ingredients, have you ever considered pork belly on your burger?
+Speaking of stellar ingredient,, have you ever considered pork belly on your burger?
 How about roasted bone-marrow?
-Farm Burger has considered such things, and found them suitable for a menu comprised of ingredients seemingly pried from a gourmet cookbook.
+Farm Burger for one has considered such things, and found them suitable for a menu embellished with offerings apparently pried from a gourmet cookbook.

 In a final salute to Asheville’s food culture, Farm Burger also offers local draft beer, which can be had a-la-carte, or mixed with ice-cream.
 Such a slew of artisan foodstuffs makes Farm Burger one of the best chain-restaurants in town, as well as one of the best proprietors of burgers in Asheville.

-One part hometown diner, one part Latin fare, and one part pure Ashevillian culture (kale, tempeh, etc.), Abeja’s skilled chefs provide a wide range of caringly-prepared dishes.
+One part hometown diner, one part Latin fare, and one part pure Asheville (kale, tempeh, etc.), Abeja’s skilled chefs provide a wide range of caringly-prepared dishes.

 Whether I’m having breakfast, lunch, or one of the café’s inspired rotating specials, I have never been disappointed.
 It should come as no surprise that Abjea’s contends for the right to the best burger in Asheville.